Needlecrafts Crochet Crochet Basics

 The Spruce / Mollie Johanson

 Insert your hook into the space between the two last "spikes" from the first "star."
 Yarn over and pull through.
-There will be three loops on your hook.
+Your hook will have three loops.

-Placement is everything with the crochet star stitch, so pay careful attention to where you are inserting the hook at each step.
+Placement is everything with the crochet star stitch, so pay careful attention to where you insert the hook at each step.

 • 07 of 14